rivera-bl/flakes/gla/README.md

 ## Notes

-- It takes a bit to load the repositories when there are over 1000+
+- It takes about a minute to load the repositories when there are over 1000+
 - Set the GL_TOKEN and GL_SERVER variables directly on flakes/gla for faster testing
   -  poetry -C flakes/gla run gla